democai/cloudflare_path_knocking/README.md

 This can be useful for:
 - Creating temporary access to protected resources
+- Ensuring logged in or legitimate users bypass bot mitigation and rate limiting rules
 - Implementing emergency access mechanisms
 - Building dynamic IP whitelisting systems
 - Creating "secret" access paths for authorized users